zumasys/docs/site/jbase/jbc/exit/README.md

 EXIT
 ```

-where the **expression** must evaluate to a numeric result, which should be the appropriate error code for the environment in which jBASE is being run.
+where **expression** must evaluate to a numeric result, which should be the appropriate error code for the environment in which jBASE is being run.
 The error code is returned to the parent C function exit().

 ## Note